UPDATED: DECEMBER 2021

 Here is some information on COVID-19 which we hope will help you understand what it all means.

-Note: This is an evolving situation.
-Asthma WA will continue to monitor and publish updates.
-For the most current information on COVID-19 we recommend following the advice from the Department of Health and World Health Organisation.
+Note: Asthma WA will continue to monitor and publish updates.
+Our information is guided by the advice from the Department of Health and World Health Organisation.
+For the most current information on COVID-19 and vaccinations, please refer to their websites.

 Coronaviruses are from a large family of viruses that can make people unwell with respiratory infections.

-These include common colds and other more serious upper respiratory tract infections like Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
+These include common colds and other more serious upper respiratory tract infections such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).

-The World Health Organisation is referring to this new Coronavirus as COVID-19, which originated in Hubei Province, China in late 2019.
+The World Health Organisation is referring to this most recent Coronavirus as COVID-19.

 According to the Australian Government Department of Health people with COVD-19 may experience: